MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 ### Simplest and Most Complex Inputs?

 So what does the input look like for outliers of this metric?
-How might we interpret those inputs? is the input attributes to the lowest attention diversity of 2.2 the simplest code in the pytorch codebase?
-Is the snippet scoring 20 the most complest?
+How might we interpret those inputs?
+The lowest attention diversity score is 2.2.
+And the highest is 20

-#### Simplest
+#### Lowest Attn Diversity (score=2.2)

 ```
 not getting gradient since the